 Exiting a slot canyon in Death Valley after an awesome exploration.
 The Dri-FIT Knit is a great choice for running short or long, and works well for hitting the gym as well.

 This shirt has a couple of well-executed basic features but does not go as far as the Smartwool PhD Ultra Light in providing odor control and an elevated UPF rating.
 On the back of the neck is a long and nicely sewn on sweatband that helps cover up the seam there.
 It also has two reflectors: a large Nike logo on the front and a large vertical band on the back, but doesn't include reflectors on the sleeves like the Arc'teryx Motus Crew.
 Most disappointingly, the newest version of this shirt no longer includes a loop to hold headphone cords in place, like we loved using on the New Balance Ice 2.0.
 We rated this one right about in the middle for features, giving it 6 points.

 A couple of the features on display: the very nice sweat band sewn into the neck, as well as a large reflector on the mid back.
 You can also see the variance in the body mapped mesh in this photo.

 This shirt is best used specifically for running but is also a pretty good choice for use as a workout shirt in the gym.
 While it is easy to layer over the top of in colder conditions, it is not our first choice for activities where a pack is needed.

-Exploring the awesome slot canyons of sidewinder canyon in the Dri-FIT Knit.
+Exploring the awesome slot canyons of sidewinder canyon in Death Valley National Park while testing running shirts and trail running shoes.
 This adventure perfectly melded run with exploration.